finxter/ethereumclassic.github.io/content/guides/basics/index.en.md

 ### How is Ethereum Classic (ETC) related to Ethereum (ETH)?

-To understand the relationship it is important to know the history.
-It is especially important to be familiar with the [DAO attack](http://www.coindesk.com/understanding-dao-hack-journalists) and how the Ethereum Foundation responded to it.
+To understand the relationship, it is important to know the history.
+You should be familiar with the [DAO attack](http://www.coindesk.com/understanding-dao-hack-journalists) and how the Ethereum Foundation responded to it.

 Also, it is important to be familiar with the strong objections described in the [Ethereum Classic Declaration Of Independence](/blog/2016-08-13-declaration-of-independence).